Kostakv/lotide/README.md

 * countLetters - takes one arugment 'String' and returns an object containing the number of identical letters
 * letterPositions - takes one argument 'String' and returns object showing the positions of each letter in string passed
 * findKeyByValue - takes two arguments, object and value, returns the key of an object that matches the value passed
+* eqObjects.js - takes two arguments, object and object, returns if they are equal or not **INDEVELOPMENT**